MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-discovery.md

 ## Sanctioning/unsanctioning an app

-You can mark specific risky app as unsanctioned by clicking the three dots at the end of the row.
+You can mark a specific risky app as unsanctioned by clicking the three dots at the end of the row.
 Then select **Unsanctioned**.
 Unsanctioning an app doesn't block use, but enables you to more easily monitor its use with the Cloud Discovery filters.
 You can then notify users of the unsanctioned app and suggest an alternative safe app for their use, or [generate a block script using the Defender for Cloud Apps APIs](api-discovery-script.md) to block all unsanctioned apps.

   :::image type="content" source="media/tag-as-unsanctioned.png" alt-text="Tag as unsanctioned." lightbox="media/tag-as-unsanctioned.png":::